-Total outstanding mortgage debt in the US amounted to a whopping $16 trillion in 2019 with one-to-four-family residence homes accounting for the lion’s share of this debt at $11.17 trillion.
+Total outstanding mortgage debt in the US amounted to a whopping $16.96 trillion in Q1 2021.
+One-to-four-family residence homes accounted for the lion’s share of this debt at $11.78 trillion.

-2. Mortgage debt on nonfarm and nonresidential property has been fluctuating through the years.
+2. Mortgage debt on farm property has been fluctuating through the years.

-3. The average mortgage payment is a little over $1,500 a month.
+3. The average mortgage payment for US homeowners is approximately $1,500 per month.

 (The Mortgage Reports)

-This is the average estimation of the US Census Bureau, but mortgage rates depend on factors such as credit score, down payments, and debt-to-income ratio (to name but a few).
+This is the average estimation of the US Census Bureau.
+Still, mortgage rates depend on factors such as credit score, down payments, and debt-to-income ratio (to name but a few).
 The best and easiest way to determine a monthly mortgage payment — use an online mortgage calculator.

-4. Around 37% of households in the US are mortgage-free.
+4. 38% of households in the US are mortgage-free.

 Mortgage Market Statistics